NA-MIC/ProjectWeek/PW28_2018_GranCanaria/Projects/EvaluationOfProjects/README.md

   <img src="ITC_Presentation.png" width="400" height="360">
 Biomedical Engineering Department Workflow

-During this workshop we plan to explore, together with the GTMA (Group of Medical Technology and Audiovisuals), the possibilities of 3DSlicer and its evironment in three possible projects.
+During this workshop we plan to explore, together with the GTMA (Group of Medical Technology and Audiovisuals), the possibilities of 3DSlicer and its environment in three possible projects.

 Proposals:
 + #1 Software for orthognathic surgical planning.
 A piece of software that simulates temporomandibular joint rotation after computer-simulated osteotomies.